How Does Obamacare Work for Me?

 I Have Insurance

 If you had your plan before March 23, 2010, Obamacare allows you to keep it even if it doesn't comply.
 That means your policy might not have the 10 essential benefits.
 Many of those plans were "grandfathered in" and are exempt from Obamacare.
 But your policy may have been canceled by the insurance company or by your employer.
 Obamacare’s real promise is that if you lose your health care plan, you can get a new one.
 No insurer can turn you away because of health or age, and you'll be able to get financial help if you need it.
+Those are just some of the 14 ways the ACA protects you.

 I Have a Company Plan - You can keep your company's plan.
 You still may want to comparison shop on the exchanges.
 Some companies might find it more cost-effective to pay the penalty, knowing their workers can get coverage on the exchanges.
 Others found out their plans didn't provide the 10 essential benefits.